timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

 (e.g., {{RFC7084}}).
 There is no need
 for relay agents in such scenarios.

-In more complex deployment scenarios, such as within enterprise or service provider networks, the use of DHCP requires some level of configuration, in order to configure relay agents, DHCP servers, etc. In such environments, the DHCP server might even be run on a traditional server, rather than as part of a router.
+In more complex deployment scenarios, such as within enterprise or service provider networks, the use of DHCP requires some level of configuration, in order to configure relay agents, prefixes for delegation, DHCP servers, etc. In such environments, the DHCP server might even be run on a traditional server, rather than as part of a router.

 Because of the wide range of deployment scenarios, support for DHCP server functionality on routers is optional.
-However, routers targeted for deployment within more complex scenarios (as described above) SHOULD support relay agent functionality.
-Note that "Basic Requirements for IPv6 Customer Edge Routers" {{RFC7084}} requires implementation of a DHCPv6 server function in IPv6 Customer Edge (CE) routers.
+However, routers targeted for deployment within more complex scenarios (as described above) SHOULD support relay agent functionality including support for support DHCPv6-PD as defined in [RFC3633](?).
+Note that "Basic Requirements for IPv6 Customer Edge Routers" [RFC7084] requires implementation of a DHCPv6 server function in IPv6 Customer Edge (CE) routers.

 ## IPv6 Prefix Length Recommendation for Forwarding - BCP 198